 At a minimum I check the tires at the beginning of a trip.
 If I’m out for more than a couple of weeks, I try to check every couple of weeks.
 As a working stiff that doesn’t happen as much as I would like…

 Use the tire pressure recommended by the trailer manufacture that is generally on a yellow and white sticker somewhere on the left front of the trailer.
-If you have an older rig that doesn’t have this kind of label or are running a different tire than came with the camper, I would either find the tire manufacturer weight/pressure charts or run at the max pressure on the sidewall of the tires.
+If you have an older rig that doesn’t have this kind of label or are running a different tire than came with the camper, I would either find the tire manufacturer weight/pressure charts and air them up based on the weight they are carrying.

 Also, make sure your tires are rated for how much weight you are putting on them.
 Trailer manufacturers tend to use the minimum rating for the weight they should be carrying if your trailer is loaded to the maximum GVWR.
 When I replace tires, I go one weight rating up as an extra layer of safety.

 Unlike your car, when it comes to camper tires, they will almost always age out before the tread wears out.
 For trailers they are not drive tires nor are they steering.
 They are just being dragged along behind and the tread just doesn’t wear down much.
 On motorhomes, they typically just don’t get enough miles to wear it down.

 What does happen is the materials age out.
 The compounds in the rubber degrade due to temperature, UV and other conditions they must bear.
 The National Highway Traffic Safety Administration (NHSTA) and most tire manufactures don’t have specific age guidelines, but instead talk about regular inspections after 5 years or so with an expected life of 6-10 years.

 Personally, I err on the side of caution on this one.
 If I have unknown or low reputation tires, I’ll replace them in the 3rd year.
 If I have a tire with a good reputation I’ll go 5 years.
 See Tire Brand below.